310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Chiaki %}
-...I don’t really know much about Kanatee...
-What sort of character is it meant to be?
+…I don’t really know much about Kanatee… What sort of character is it meant to be?

 {% endbubble %}
 {% bubble Midori2 %}
-Mmm~...
-It was basically just Shinkai-senpai at first, but...
+Mmm~… It was basically just Shinkai-senpai at first, but…

-He wanted to make it go viral, so after brainstorming a bunch of ideas, it kinda turned into this cringey mess...
+He wanted to make it go viral, so after brainstorming a bunch of ideas, it kinda turned into this cringey mess…

 {% endbubble %}
 {% bubble Chiaki %}